Want to automate your customer experience program?

 The good news is there are two proven ways to anticipate and combat customer satisfaction obstacles like this.
 The first is to make it easy for customers to get help when they need it.
 For example, you could prominently display your phone number on every page of your website.
 Letting potential customers know that they can easily get in touch with a real person will put their minds at ease.
 The second is to make DIY help resources available.
 Take time to do things like create a comprehensive FAQ section on your website.
 By putting answers to the most common questions where customers can find them, it’s possible to simultaneously increase customer satisfaction and reduce your customer support workload.

 Of course not every business is a website.
-Stretching this lesson to different types of businesses, offering your customers help at critical touchpoints can be key.
+Stretching this lesson to different types of businesses, offering your customers help at critical touchpoints can be a key performance indicator.
 You should also ask existing customers for feedback to help identify times when they were confused or felt underserved.

 According to Bain & Company, a customer is four times more likely to buy from one of your competitors if their problem is service related versus price or product related.
 By emphasizing the importance of customer satisfaction throughout your entire company, you’ll be able to create a culture that truly puts customers first.
 Having this type of culture is exactly what’s needed to build a brand that’s associated with great customer service.
 Since a truly strong brand is very hard to replicate, your company will have a major competitive advantage if you focus on improving satisfaction through employee engagement.

 One of the most common myths about maximizing customer satisfaction is that it will significantly increase costs.
 However, because it’s six to seven times more costly to attract a new customer than it is to retain an existing customer, prioritizing customer satisfaction can actually help control costs.